keu/docs/astro/astro-python-sdk.md

 You can use the SDK to write any ETL pipeline that you could typically run in Airflow.
 The Astro SDK is optimized for DAG authors who want to focus data transformations instead of Airflow configurations.
 Writing a DAG with the Astro SDK is more similar to writing a traditional Python script than it is to writing an Airflow DAG.

 ## Installation

-To install the Astro Python SDK in a local environment:

 1. Add the following line to the `requirements.txt` file of your Astro project: